-As the manager of our Equity-Method Investments, we are responsible for managing the day-to-day operations and are, thus, subject to contingencies that may arise in the normal course of their operations.
+As the manager of our Equity-Method Investments, we are responsible for the day-to-day management.
 Additionally, we could be subject to a capital call from our Equity-Method Investments.

 11. Equity

 Share-Based Compensation Plans

 Upon the grant of stock options, we determine the exercise price by using our estimated per-share value, which is calculated by aggregating the estimated fair value of our investments in real estate and the estimated fair value of our other assets, subtracting the book value of our liabilities, utilizing a discount for the fact that the shares are not currently traded on a national securities exchange and a lack of a control premium, and divided by the total by the number of our common shares outstanding at the time the options were granted.